What is Google Business Profile?

 Calls and messages

-Google can track calls and messages that come to your business through its platform.
+Google can track phone calls and messages that customers make to your business through Google.

-The calls feature displays missed calls based on the day of the week and the time of day, helping you identify busy periods when it is crucial to have someone available to answer incoming calls.
+The calls feature displays missed calls based on the day of the week and the time of day.
+This helps you see your busy times when it's important to have someone answering phones.

 Insights

-Google Business Profile provides a user-friendly analytics dashboard called Insights.
-This dashboard offers valuable information about how people are discovering your business, giving you a clearer understanding of your audience reach.
+The Google Business Profile has an easy-to-use analytics dashboard called Insights.
+This dashboard shows helpful data about how customers are finding your business online.
+It gives you a better idea of your audience reach.

-“Insights” allows you to identify who is finding your business and who is not, enabling you to make informed decisions to improve your online presence.
+Insights allow you to see who is and isn't finding your business.
+This lets you make informed choices to improve your online visibility.

-One useful feature of Insights is the ability to see the percentage of people who found your business by searching specifically for your company name compared to those who found you by searching for your products or services.
+One useful Insights feature is showing the percentage of people searching specifically for your business name vs. people searching for your products/services.

-This information helps you gauge the effectiveness of your branding efforts and the visibility of your offerings in search results.
+This information helps you measure how well your branding efforts are working and how visible your products/services are in search results.

 Posts